DataDog/hiring-engineers/answers.md

 vim /etc/datadog-agent/datadog.yaml
 ```

-**4)** The first thing that you'll notice is that the **API** setting is uncommented but has no value.
-In order to make your Agent communicate with Datadog, it must know the your API key.
+**4)** The first thing that you'll notice is that the **API** setting has no value.
+In order to make your Agent communicate with Datadog, it must know your API key.
 An API key is unique to your organization and can be found in your [Datadog API configuration page](https://app.datadoghq.eu/account/settings#api):

 ![Datadog_API-keys](./img/Collecting%20Metrics/Task1/Task1-API_keys.png)

-Paste your API-key and paste it in your datadog.yaml file:
+Copy and paste your API-key in your `datadog.yaml` file:

 ![Task1-Add_API_key_to_yaml](./img/Collecting%20Metrics/Task1/Task1-Add_API_key_to_yaml.png)

-**5)** If you chose your Datadog region to be Europe (EU) during signup, you must change the site of the Datadog intake `@param site` as well as the host address of the Datadog intake server `@param dd_url` in your `datadog.yaml` file.
+**5)** If you have decided to have your Datadog in the Europe (EU) region during signup, you must now change the site of the Datadog intake `@param site`, as well as the host address of the Datadog intake server `@param dd_url`.
 This is necessary as your API key is only valid for the region it was generated for:

 ![Task1-Change-region-to-EU](./img/Collecting%20Metrics/Task1/Task1-Change-region-to-EU.png)

 **6)** Finally find the tags section of your config file.
-Uncomment it and add two new tag.
-Set an `environment` tag with a value of `dev` and set a `name`-tag with the value `kevins_datadog_demohost`:
+Uncomment it and add two new tags.
+Set an `environment` tag with a value of `dev` and set a `name` tag with the value `kevins_datadog_demohost`:

 ![Task1-Agent_configfile_tags](./img/Collecting%20Metrics/Task1/Task1-Agent_configfile_tags.png)

 **7)** After you've saved the file the Datadog agent must be restarted.
-As stated in the [https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/?tab=agentv6v7](https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/?tab=agentv6v7), this can be done by typing the following command in you Vangart SSH:
+As stated in the [Datadog Docs](https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/?tab=agentv6v7), this can be done by typing the following command in you Vangart SSH:

 ```
-sudo service datadog-agent restart
+service datadog-agent restart
 ```

 **8)** After the Agent has restarted it picked up the new config settings and tagged your host as expected.
-Open your DD Host Map to validate the changes:
+Open your Datadog [Host Map](https://app.datadoghq.eu/infrastructure/map) to validate the changes: